 There is all the difference in the world between lives that are merely conformed by moral effort to the shape of Christian ‘virtue’ and those that are transformed through responsiveness to encounter with God’s living reality.

 It is the commitment to the journey of transformation that shapes everything we do at Benedictus.
 This adventure of reconciliation, which goes sometimes painfully by way of our wounds, is the essence of discipleship.
 It is the only way that we become capable of communicating God authentically to others, agents of Christ’s peace and reconciliation.

 As part of this commitment, we offer L’Chaim – a reflective practice group, a Spiritual Practice Group and Kalchaino, a group for young adults to deepen self-knowledge and learn the art of discernment.
-There is also a Benedictus Men’s Circle and a Theology Reading Group and Spirit Art – a gathering for exploring the intersection between spirituality and creativity.
+There is also a Theology Reading Group and Spirit Art – a gathering for exploring the intersection between spirituality and creativity.

 Inquiries about any of our Benedictus groups are welcome on email@example.com

 What we plant in the soil of contemplation, we shall reap in the harvest of action.

 Too often we react to pressure and the distractions of life, our perception distorted by fear, anxiety and projection.
 How might we speak and act with integrity?
 How does everyday experience become a source of transformation rather than something to be survived or conquered?
 A contemplative response is sourced from a deeper place, from the ‘still centre’ that sustains all authentic living.

 L’chaim (meaning ‘to life!’) is our program of formation in contemplative action.
 In a supportive L’chaim group we attend to aspects of our everyday experience.
 Creative exploration and theological reflection uncover pathways to deeper integrity and more life-giving ways of being.
 Over time, we begin to relate to unhelpful patterns with greater freedom.

 Daily meditation … a weekly walk around the lake …